memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 ## Final Thoughts

 Async Rust is a powerful tool for embedded systems.
-It allows us to write concurrent code that is easy to reason about, and has a small memory footprint.
+It allows us to write concurrent code that is easy to reason about and has a small memory footprint.
 It's not without its downsides, but the benefits far outweigh the costs in my opinion.
 I hope this article has helped you understand how async Rust works under the hood, and how it can be used to write concurrent code on embedded